-In addition to the resume-enhancing benefits, the income students earn goes directly to reducing their tuition costs.
-Work College graduates have $21,330 less than the average national debt, and students are still eligible for grants, scholarships and other financial aid!
+In addition to the resume-enhancing benefits, the income students earn goes directly to reducing their tuition costs and debt.

-Work Colleges like Silver Lake provide students with unique experiences that enhance their résumés and prepare them for successful careers in a competitive job market.
-And the financial freedom that comes from graduating with significantly less debt is hard to beat!
+Work Colleges like the one at Silver Lake College provide students with unique experiences that enhance their résumés and prepare them for successful careers in a competitive job market.
+And, the financial freedom that comes from graduating with significantly less debt is hard to beat!

 We hope that understanding the difference between these two programs will guide you in your college and financial aid decisions.
 Check out this free helpful guide to learn more about the Work College model and SLC works.